Pemphigus vulgaris: Pathophysiology

 Pemphigus is an autoimmune disease caused by antibodies directed against both desmoglein 1 and desmoglein 3 present in desmosomes.
 Loss of desmosomes results in loss of cohesion between keratinocytes in the epidermis, and a disruption of the barrier function served by intact skin.
 The process is classified as a type II hypersensitivity reaction (in which antibodies bind to antigens on the body's own tissues).
 On histology, the basal keratinocytes are usually still attached to the basement membrane leading to a characteristic appearance called "tombstoning".
-Transudative fluid accumulates in between the keratinocytes and the basal layer (suprabasal split), forming a blister and resulting in what is known as a positive Nikolsky's sign.
+Transudative fluid accumulates in between the keratinocytes and the basal layer (suprabasal split), forming a blister that is easily dislodged when a lateral force is applied, resulting in what is known as a positive Nikolsky's sign.
 This is a contrasting feature from bullous pemphigoid, which is thought to be due to anti-hemidesmosome antibodies, and where the detachment occurs between the epidermis and dermis (subepidermal bullae).
 Clinically, pemphigus vulgaris is characterized by extensive flaccid blisters and mucocutaneous erosions.
 The severity of the disease, as well as the mucosal lesions, is believed to be directly proportional to the levels of desmoglein 3.
 Milder forms of pemphigus (like foliacious and erythematoses) are more anti-desmoglein 1 heavy.

 The disease arises most often in middle-aged or older people, usually starting with a blister that ruptures easily.
 It can also start with blisters in the mouth.
 The lesions can become quite extensive.

 Diagnosis

 Because it is a rare disease, diagnosis is often complicated and takes a long time.
 Early in the disease patients may have erosions in the mouth or blisters on the skin.
 These blisters can be itchy or painful.
 Theoretically, the blisters should demonstrate a positive Nikolsky's sign, in which the skin sloughs off from slight rubbing, but this is not always reliable.
 The gold standard for diagnosis is a punch biopsy from the area around the lesion that is examined by direct immunofluorescent staining, in which cells are acantholytic, that is, lacking the normal intercellular connections that hold them together.
 These can also be seen on a Tzanck smear.
-These cells are basically rounded, nucleated keratinocytes formed due to antibody mediated damage to cell adhesion protein desmoglein.
+These cells are basically rounded, nucleated keratinocytes formed due to antibody-mediated damage to cell adhesion protein desmoglein.

 Pemphigus vulgaris is easily confused with impetigo and candidiasis.
 IgG4 is considered pathogenic.
 The diagnosis can be confirmed by testing for the infections that cause these other conditions, and by a lack of response to antibiotic treatment.